 Stop to smell the roses in Tyler.

-The small town of Tyler, Texas is home to the largest municipal rose garden in the USA, and each October, it plays host to the Texas Rose Festival.
+The small city of Tyler, Texas is home to the largest municipal rose garden in the USA, and each October, it plays host to the Texas Rose Festival.

 Stop at Buc-ee’s Gas Station during a Texas road trip.